How Photo Organizing and Yoga are Alike

 Our yoga teachers frequently remind us to “just show up” for the practice.
 Even if you spend the entire class in child’s pose, you are doing something and it’s good for your soul.

 With photo organizing, we frequently recommend that people just do “something” with their photos.
-Usually, it’s something like “if you only do one thing, please backup your digital photos.”
+Usually, it’s something like “If you only do one thing, please backup your digital photos.”
 Or it could be printing a favorite photo, sticking it in a frame, and finally enjoying it on a daily basis.

 It’s your practice